 Both of these women knew of Jehovah.
 Jezebel was canny enough to use the very law of God when she connived to snatch Naboth’s vineyard away from him.
 She paid two false witnesses (“at the mouth of two or three witnesses”) to have him accused of a capital crime.
 The widow mentioned to Elijah “Jehovah your god,” at their first meeting.
-Surely the news about the confrontation on Mt Carmel had traveled up the coast to her ears, but at that point Jehovah was probably just another god in the pantheon she knew about.
+Elijah, who traveled throughout the northern kingdom, was not unknown, and surely who and what he was had reached as far as Zarephath, but at that point Jehovah was probably just another god in the pantheon she knew about.
 Still, with the witness of the never failing pot of oil and jar of meal, she served Elijah, probably the greatest prophet in the Old Testament as evidenced by his inclusion on the Mount of Transfiguration, for as long as he needed her.

 And that woman, as poor and uneducated as she likely was, understood that she was a sinner.
 When her son died, she brought that very fact up to Elijah.
 “Having you here has made my sin obvious, and now I am paying for it,” she accused.
 When Elijah raised her son from the dead, she seemed to finally reach the correct conclusion about Jehovah.
 “Now I know,” she said, “that you are a man of God and that the word of Jehovah in your mouth is truth.”
 If this is not a confession of belief in Jehovah as the one true God, then I don’t know what the word means.